Skip to main content

 3. Use Social Security Benefits If Needed

-If you worked prior to your spinal cord injury, you may eligible to apply for Social Security Disability Income benefits.
+If you worked prior to your spinal cord injury, you may be eligible to apply for Social Security Disability Income benefits.

 The maximum you can earn as of 2021 is $1,130.00.
 This amount typically increases each year, so it’s a good idea to check on updates every now and then.

-If you’re not eligible for disability benefits after your spinal cord injury, which may happen if you haven’t worked long enough to build up credit, then you may be able to apply for social security income (SSI).
+If you’re not eligible for disability benefits after your spinal cord injury, which may happen if you haven’t worked long enough to build up credit, then you may be able to apply for Social Security Income (SSI).

 You may also claim reimbursement for any expenses that are related to your disability while working.
-Contact your local social security office to obtain the necessary forms you will need to complete and submit.
+Contact your local Social Security office to obtain the necessary forms you will need to complete and submit.

 4. Utilize job placement services